-- Using, consuming, possessing, selling, distributing, dispensing, or manufacturing alcoholic beverages while on the premises of the College and while off campus participating in any College-sponsored activity or event.3 - Storing any alcoholic beverages in a locker, automobile, or other repository on College premises. - Being under the influence of alcoholic beverages while on the premises of the College or while off campus participating in any College-sponsored activity or event.
+- Using, consuming, possessing, selling, distributing, dispensing, or manufacturing alcoholic beverages while on the premises of the College and while off campus participating in any College-sponsored activity or event. - Storing any alcoholic beverages in a locker, automobile, or other repository on College premises. - Being under the influence of alcoholic beverages while on the premises of the College or while off campus participating in any College-sponsored activity or event.
 With regard to illegal drugs, Peirce College prohibits its students from the following: - o Storing any illegal drug in a locker, automobile, or other repository on College premises. - Being under the influence of illegal drugs while on the premises of the College or while off campus participating in any College-sponsored activity or event. - Using, consuming, possessing, selling, distributing, dispensing, or manufacturing illegal drugs while on the premises of the College and while off campus participating in any College-sponsored activity or event.
 For the purposes of this policy, the term illegal drugs includes the following: - Any chemical substance the manufacture, use, possession, or sale of which is prohibited by law as listed in Schedules I through V of Section 202 of the federal Controlled Substance Act (21 U.S.C. § 812) or any controlled substance the possession, manufacture, distributions, sale, or acquisition by misrepresentation of which is prohibited under the Pennsylvania Controlled Substance, Drug, Device, and Cosmetic Act (35 Pa.
 C.S.A.
-780-101 et seq.). - Any legally-dispensable controlled substance, or prescription (medications available only as prescribed by a licensed physician) obtained through fraud, deceit, misrepresentation, subterfuge, forgery, or alteration of a prescription, or used by any individual other than the person for whom it was prescribed. - Any over-the-counter medication capable of impairing one's alertness and/or physical or mental reflexes that is taken for purposes of abuse or misuse.
+780-101 et seq.). - Any legally-dispensable controlled substance, or prescription (medications available only as prescribed by a licensed physician) obtained through fraud, deceit, misrepresentation, subterfuge, forgery, or alteration of a prescription, or used by any individual other than the person for whom it was prescribed. - Any over-the-counter medication capable of impairing one's alertness and/or physical or mental reflexes that is taken for purposes of abuse or misuse. - o Inhalants, such as chemical thinners, aerosol lacquers, and certain types of glues that can impair mental faculties and produce medical problems.